 Run, Hide, Fight – Active Shooter Response

 An active shooter is an individual actively engaged in killing or attempting to kill people in a confined and populated area.
-In most cases, active shooter use firearms, and there is no pattern or method to their selection of victims.
+In most cases, active shooters use firearms, and there is often no pattern or method to their selection of victims.